 - Valerian - When sleep seems impossible thanks to nervous energy at night, this potent herb can supports relaxation.
 It is reliable.
 For some people, valerian can have the opposite effect of relaxation, causing more anxiety and stimulation.
 If this happens to you, valerian is not the right herb to use.

 Here's a list of some basic adaptogens to get you started:

 - Schisandra Berries - Supports normal concentration, coordination, and endurance.
 Chinese folklore says that schisandra calms the heart and quiets the spirit.
 Supports normal central nervous system functioning without excitation.

 - Holy Basil or Tulsi - An important adaptogenic herb in India that helps restore vitality and promotes overall health and a softened reaction to stress.

-- Eleuthero Root - Improves normal mental clarity and emotional stamina during stressful situations, boosts physical endurance, helps with sleeplessness, and supports healthy immune system functioning.
+- Eleuthero Root - Improves normal mental clarity and emotional stamina during stressful situations, boosts physical endurance, helps with sleeplessness, and (according to Ayurvedic medicine) supports healthy immune system functioning.

 - Ginseng - (Panax quinquefolius) Boosts physical strength and stamina.
 Supports mental alertness and memory.
 Good for exhaustion and vitality.
 Asian ginseng (Panax ginseng) is thought to be better suited for people older than 30 or the very weak.
-Used as a tonic for the elderly.
+Used as a tonic.